Hot Birds Research Project

 Tel: +27 12 420 3232

 Andrew McKechnie is a Professor in the Department of Zoology and Entomology at the University of Pretoria, and the South African Research Chair of Conservation Physiology at the South African National Biodiversity Institute.
 He obtained his Ph.D. from the University of Natal in 2002, where his postgraduate research focused on the ecology and evolution of avian heterothermy.
 Thereafter, he spent two years as a postdoctoral fellow at the University of New Mexico before returning to South Africa in 2004 to take up a position at the University of the Witwatersrand, where he remained until moving to the University of Pretoria in early 2008.
 He was acting Deputy Dean: Research and Postgraduate Studies in the Faculty of Natural and Agricultural Sciences during the period August 2014 to March 2015.
 He has been a core team member of the DST-NRF Centre of Excellence at the FitzPatrick Institute of African Ornithology at the University of Cape Town since the Centre was established in 2004.
-He is currently Associate Editor for two journals, namely Climate Change Responses and Emu – Austral Ornithology, and is a member of the editorial board of Journal of Comparative Physiology B.
+He is currently Associate Editor for two journals, namely Global Change Biology and Emu – Austral Ornithology, and is a member of the editorial board of Journal of Comparative Physiology B.

 Research interests